netdata/netdata/docs/tasks/installation/express-installation-deploy-netdata-into-a-linux-unix-node-(via-kickstart).md

 ## Expected result

 The script should exit with a success message.
 To ensure that your installation is working, open up your web browser of choice and navigate to `http://NODE:19999`, replacing `NODE` with the IP address or hostname of your node.
-If you're interacting with the node locally and you are unsure of it's IP address, try `http://localhost:19999` first.
+If you're interacting with the node locally, and you are unsure of its IP address, try `http://localhost:19999` first.

 If the installation was successful, you will be led to the Agent's local dashboard.
 Enjoy!